 In the untimed theory we do not know how long P_1 and P_2 take to run and do not wish to specify this time.
 Also we do not know whether the implementation of the \Box operator runs both its arguments at once, gives the left one priority, or does something else.
 Thus, in the the untimed theory, there is absolutely no way we can tell which of a and b becomes available first.
-Thus, in calculating the value of
+Thus, in calculating the value of the untimed theory cannot exclude the possibility that the b will occur (presumably accepted by the environment at any moment up to the one where the hidden a becomes available).
+However, if we now set $P_1 = SKIP$ and

-$$((P_1; a \rightarrow STOP) \Box (P_2; b \rightarrow STOP)) \setminus a$$
+$$((P_1; a \to STOP) \Box (P_2; b \to STOP)) \setminus a$$